 incrementConcurrentUsers is for closed workload (users/sec vs concurrent users)

-If you don’t precise a ramp, the test will jump from one level to another as soon as it is finished.
+If you don’t specify a ramp, the test will jump from one level to another as soon as it is finished.

-If you don’t precise an amount of starting users the test will start at 0 concurrent user or 0 user per sec and will go to the next step right away.
+If you don’t specify the number of starting users the test will start at 0 concurrent user or 0 user per sec and will go to the next step right away.

 Global Pause configuration¶